 • Being a guest is good, but being at home is better.

-Proverb - a phrase, a turn of speech, reflecting any phenomenon of life, often has a humorous character, unlike a proverb, it does not have an instructive meaning.
+Proverb - a phrase, a figure of speech reflecting some phenomenon of life, often has a humorous nature, unlike a proverb, it does not have an instructive meaning.

-• « Hunger is not an aunt, she will not feed a cake»
+• « Hunger is not an aunt, it won’t feed you with pie»

 • « Teach your grandmother to suck eggs»